ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 `prefix_proofs` MAY contain multiple `PrefixProof` structures for the same log entry.
 Users MUST verify that all `PrefixProof` structures corresponding to the same log entry compute the same prefix tree root hash.
-There MAY be elements of `prefix_proofs` or `prefix_roots` that correspond to log entries whose timestamp is not included in `timestamps` but only if the user is expected to have retained the log entry's timestamp.
+There MAY be elements of `prefix_proofs` or `prefix_roots` that correspond to log entries whose timestamps are not included in `timestamps` if the user is expected to have retained the timestamps from a previous query response.

 Users processing a `CombinedTreeProof` MUST verify that each field contains exactly the expected number of entries -- no more and no less.